munchy-bytes/SchemaMapper/README.md

 It imports tabular data from different data sources (.xls, .xlsx, .csv, .txt, .mdb, .accdb, .htm, .json, .xml, .ppt, .pptx, .doc, .docx) into a SQL table with a user defined table schema after mapping columns between source and destination.

-It allows users the to add new computed and fixed valued columns.
+It allows users to add new computed and fixed valued columns.

 ------------------------